 Fast forward to the current time and they are still going strong.
 Their art work and ideas has grown leaps and bounds, and their adventures continue.
 They are still traveling the country from March- September setting up their Magical Art Tent and selling art to fans.
-They have shown with many galleries including Stranger Factory, Red Truck, Phoenix gallery.
+They have shown with many galleries including Stranger Factory, La Luz De Jesus, Phoenix gallery.
 They are still making their cool ass t-shirts.
 It has been a crazy adventure to say the least.
 It has been very challenging and stressful many times, but endurance and the love they share for each other and their lives as ARTISTS is key.
 May the road rise with you, Stay Weird!